kriipke/hugo-s3/README.md

 Generates a Docker image named `hugo-s3` that contains everything you need to generate the Hugo site you've got the source for on your local machine

+This image is also available via `docker pull l0xy/hugo-s3`

 ## make serve

 Generates and serves the site provided in `./src` locally on your machinewith live updating so you can test the site as your working on it.
 The site is accessible from `http://localhost:1313` in your browser.